Interviews

 "Being a student, I always said, regardless of where you are, or from whom you are, you could come to Harvard College or Harvard Medical School for that matter, and find someone of similar background, and form a solidarity, and that your standards would be raised forever, as they are today."

-Alvin Crawford, MD, FACS, graduated cum laude from Tennesse State University in 1960, earning degrees in Chemistry and Music.
-In 1964, he became the first African American to graduate from the University of Tennessee College of Medicine.
+Alvin Crawford, MD, FACS, graduated cum laude from Tennessee State University in 1960, earning degrees in chemistry and music.
+In 1964, he became the first African-American to graduate from the University of Tennessee College of Medicine.

 Dr. Crawford became the Director of Orthopaedic Surgery at Cincinnati Children's Hospital Medical Center in 1977 and remained chief for 29 years.
-He is one of the nation's foremost authorities on video-assisted thoracoscopic surgery, and among his achievements was serving as the first African American president of the Scoliosis Society.
+He is one of the nation's foremost authorities on video-assisted thoracoscopic surgery, and among his achievements is serving as the first African-American president of the Scoliosis Society.

 “Well, you know, we think that you’ve got all it takes for the military, but I think that you could be better served, and we would like to have you trained at Harvard.”